yeunga/vostools/vos/new-commands-README.md

 --exclude EXCLUDE | skip files that match pattern (overrides include) |
 --include INCLUDE | only copy files that match pattern |
 -i, --interrogate | ask before overwriting files |
---quick | assuming CANFAR VOSpace, only caompatible with CANFAR VOSpace.|
+--quick | assuming CANFAR VOSpace, only compatible with CANFAR VOSpace.|
 -L, --follow-links | follow symbolic links.
 Default is to not follow links. |
 --ignore | ignore errors and continue with recursive copy |
 --head | copy only the headers of a file from vospace.
 Might return an error if the server does not support the operation ona given file type. |